Cray-HPE/docs-csm/glossary.md

 Manual coolant supply and return shutoff valves at the top of each cabinet can be closed to isolate a single cabinet from the other cabinets in the cooling group for maintenance.
-If the valves are closed during operation, the action automatically causes the CMMs to remove ±190VDC from each chassis in the cabinet due to the loss of coolant pressure.
+If the valves are closed during operation, the action automatically causes the CMMs to remove ±190VDC from each chassis in the cabinet because of the loss of coolant pressure.

 ### System Management Services (SMS)